 - 3.1 The Plan also proposes amendments to the settlement boundaries, as defined in the WCS, of the following settlements within the Chippenham Community Area Remainder:

 - Christian Malford

 - Hullavington

 - Kington St. Michael

 - Sutton Benger, and

 - Yatton Keynell

 - 3.2 Appendix A contains maps showing the proposed amendments to these settlement boundaries and tables setting out the justification behind these amendments.
-The methodology used in the settlement boundary review is set out in Topic Paper 1: Settlement Boundary Review Methodology (5).
+The methodology used in the settlement boundary review is set out in Topic Paper 1: Settlement Boundary Review Methodology (6).

-- 3.3 No settlements in the Chippenham Community Area Remainder are considered to have had their settlement boundaries reviewed through a sufficiently advanced neighbourhood planning process.
+- The Christian Malford Neighbourhood Plan has reviewed the settlement boundary for Christian Malford.
+Therefore, the settlement boundary review excludes this settlement from further consideration.
+No settlements in the Chippenham Community Area Remainder are considered to have had their settlement boundaries reviewed through a sufficiently advanced neighbourhood planning process.
 Therefore, all settlements with currently adopted settlement boundaries within this community area have been considered through the settlement boundary review.

-- 3.4 The settlement boundary for Chippenham town has been reviewed through the Chippenham Site Allocations Plan(6).
+- 3.4 The settlement boundary for Chippenham town has been reviewed through the Chippenham Site Allocations Plan(7).

-Wiltshire Council (June 2017).
+6 Wiltshire Council (June 2017).
 Topic Paper 1: Settlement Boundary Review Methodology

-6 Wiltshire Council (June 2017).
+7 Wiltshire Council (June 2017).
 Chippenham Site Allocations Plan